liv-firth/piwrf-teachingbox/ch2/piwrf_wrf_on_pi.md

 The goal of this project is to run a real weather model on your Raspberry Pi and make a weather forecast.
 You will run the simulation for the days you want, where you want, visualize the output, and make a forecast.
 By working through this module, you will gain an understanding of how a weather forecast is made, how a meteorologist adds “value” to the forecast, and you will learn some of the limits and shortcomings of some of our latest weather models.

 ### Who this is for:
-This if for anyone who is interested in running their own weather model or learning how a weather forecast is made.
+This is for anyone who is interested in running their own weather model or learning how a weather forecast is made.
 The education module associated with this project is for grades 7-9.

 ### Equipment: